rhdhorchestrator/orchestrator-demo/08_kafka_events/README.md

 - Running unit tests to validate workflow execution
 - Deploying and testing the workflow in both local and Kubernetes environments

-By following this guide, you will learn how to configure Kafka to send and receive events, handle event‐driven workflow execution, and deploy the solution in a **scalable Kubernetes environment**.
+By following this guide, you will learn how to configure **Apache Kafka** to send and receive events, enable event-driven workflow execution, and deploy the entire solution within a **scalable Kubernetes environment**.

+For a deeper dive into the deployment process, refer to the accompanying [blog post](https://www.rhdhorchestrator.io/blog/hacking-build-process/).

 ---